jonhealy1/stac-api-robyn/README.md

-# stac-fastapi-demo
+# stac-api-robyn
-A project to demonstrate creating a nosql backend for stac-fastapi.
+A project to demonstrate using Robyn to create a STAC compliant api.